 Buzzfeed News also found Beirele’s SoundCloud page, which included songs with lyrics like “I’m no athletic shark/ I’m not a physical specimen/ I don’t win the trophies and medals/ Nobody stands in awe of me.”
 These lyrics fit in squarely with incel talking points, many of which lament physical looks as compared to a rigidly-defined standard, and how they view women as owing them attention and sex.

 The shooting in Tallahassee comes after a particularly violent two weeks of hate-fuelled crime in America.
 A mass shooting in Pittsburgh killed 11 Jewish congregants at the Tree of Life synagogue.
 Two black people were killed in a Kroger by a white gunman in Jeffersontown, KY.
-And numerous crudely-constructed (but functional) pipe bombs were mailed to critics of U.S. President Donald Trump, including former U.S. President Barack Obama and the offices of CNN.
+And numerous crudely-constructed (but functional) pipe bombs were mailed to critics of President Donald Trump, including former president Barack Obama and the offices of CNN.